-Located on the side of the unit, it adjusts the volume of the internal speaker.
-It also turns the power on and off.
+Located on the side of the unit, it adjusts volume of the internal speaker.

 Install Hardware

 Install hardware according to the typical connection diagram shown below.
 Note that not all connections are necessary, some are optional.

 Create Schedule File

 The system operates according to a schedule file created with a text editor such as Microsoft Notepad, Wordpad or Word.
 The file must be saved as a plain text file or it may not work properly.
 Text is case insensitive.